-The Powell River Regional District is one of twenty-nine regional districts in BC.
+The qathet Regional District is one of twenty-nine regional districts in BC.
 Regional districts were created by the province of British Columbia in 1965 as a response to demands for services from residents living in areas that lay outside the boundaries of existing municipalities.

 As federations of municipalities and electoral areas, regional districts can provide a broad range of services with the exception of roads and policing.
 The choice of services is determined by the regional board but those services can only be established (e.g. set up) with the support of the electors.
 Therefore, the breadth of services varies with each regional district according to its circumstances and local desires.